The Importance of Project Management Credentials

 As a student in the program, you can learn project management fundamentals from A Guide to the Project Management Body of Knowledge (PMBOK® Guide) Fifth Edition, Project Management Institute, Inc. (2013), as well as the European model (APM).

-After completing an introductory project management course taught by renowned industry professional Dr. Jeffrey Pinto, you can customize your certificate to best suit your career goals.
-For the remaining three courses in the certificate program, you can choose from the following topics:
+After completing an introductory project management course taught by renowned industry professional Dr. Jeffrey Pinto, you can customize your certificate to suit your personal career goals, choosing from the following topics:

 - cost and value management